- Step into the dressing rooms, the warm-up area and the VIP area with your guide, as you see behind the scenes of Croke Park Stadium

 - Visit to the GAA Museum

-Show your digital ticket at the reception of the GAA Museum.
+Show your smartphone ticket at the reception of the GAA Museum.